EdenEast/nightfox.nvim/usage.md

 `inverse` is a table that contains a list of highlight types.
 If a highlight type is enabled it will inverse the foreground and background colors instead of applying the normal highlight group.
 Thees highlight types are:
 `match_paren`, `visual`, `search`.
-For an example if search is enabled instead of highlighting a search term with the default search color it will inverse the foureground and background colors.
+For an example if search is enabled instead of highlighting a search term with the default search color it will inverse the foreground and background colors.

 #### options.colorblind {table}